Professional or Skilled Tradesperson

 What if an occupation is not regulated in one of the provinces?

-If an occupation is only regulated in one or two provinces, then (1) a certified worker moving to the province where the occupation is unregulated cannot expect to be certified; and (2) an uncertified worker must obtain certification prior to working in a province that so requires.
+If an occupation is only regulated in one or two provinces, then (1) a certified worker moving to the province where the occupation is unregulated cannot expect to be certified; and (2) an uncertified worker must obtain certification prior to working in a province that requires certification.

-Are the provinces allowed to continue regulating occupations as they see fit?
+Are the NWPTA provinces allowed to continue regulating occupations as they see fit?

-A fundamental part of labour mobility is the obligation of the British Columbia, Alberta and Saskatchewan governments, and their regulated bodies, to review and reconcile the different approaches to regulating occupations.
+A fundamental part of labour mobility is the obligation of the Governments of British Columbia, Alberta, Saskatchewan and Manitoba, and their regulatory bodies, to review and reconcile the different approaches to regulating occupations.
 However, each province retains the right to set its own standards under the NWPTA for legitimate objectives, such as to ensure the protection of the public, consumers and the environment.

-What impact will the proposed changes have on public health and safety?
+What impact does the NWPTA have on public health and safety?

-The provinces acknowledge that a primary role of regulatory bodies is to ensure public safety and consumer protection.
+The provinces acknowledge that a primary role of regulatory bodies is to ensure public safety, consumer protection and other legitimate objectives.
 The NWPTA labour mobility requirements are not intended to undermine this fundamental mandate of regulatory bodies.
 Each province may continue to set occupational standards as they see fit and as are supported by their governments.

 What about differences in labour standards, minimum wage laws, and so on?